-Analysis | Will Democrats scrap the filibuster to pass big election reform package?
+Analysis | Will Democrats scrap the filibuster to pass big election package?

-In its simplest description, the legislation is designed to make it easier for people to vote, elections more transparent and shore up some of the infrastructure of election operations.
+In its simplest description, the legislation is designed to make it easier for people to vote and elections more transparent, as well as to shore up some of the infrastructure of election operations.
 Such a description, however, belies the breadth of what is included in the nearly 800-page bill, which carries the biggest proposed changes for elections in decades.

 The contents cover major changes to campaign finance law, including rules to expose dark-money contributions and the creation of a small-donor federal matching system for House elections.
-The bill would shift control over how congressional districts are drawn, taking power away from politicians and giving it to independent commissions, as some states already have done.
+The bill would shift control over how congressional districts are drawn, taking power from politicians and giving it to independent commissions, as some states already have done.
 The bill also would tighten ethics and lobbying rules, deal with foreign interference in elections and set a code of conduct for federal judges.

 The proposed changes to how people vote touch on many of the issues that became flash points in the 2020 election.
 The bill would provide for automatic voter registration, require use of paper ballots, allow no-excuse mail-in voting, set standards for the number of days for early in-person voting and require states to begin processing mail-in ballots well ahead of Election Day to lessen post-election counting controversies.